Peninsula Shield Force: Role in Bahraini uprising

 On 14 March 2011, the Bahraini government requested Peninsula Shield Forces enter Bahrain via the causeway from Saudi Arabia.
-Forces were from Saudi Arabia and the UAE entered Bahrain while Kuwait and Oman refrained from sending troops.
+Forces from Saudi Arabia and the UAE entered Bahrain, while Kuwait and Oman refrained from sending troops.
 The Bahraini uprising was the first GCC deployment in relation to an internal threat.
 In late March, Peninsula Shield Force commander al-Azima stated that the role of the force in Bahrain was to "secure Bahrain's vital and strategically important military infrastructure from any foreign interference" and to protect Bahraini borders while Bahrain security forces are "preoccupied with [Bahraini] internal security".
 He denied that the force caused any Bahraini citizen to "suffer so much as a scratch", and said that the force entered Bahrain "to bring goodness, peace, and love".

 The 2011 Bahraini intervention, involved about 10% of the Peninsula Shield Force.
-Every military unit present in Bahrain included soldiers from all six GCC member states.
 While some have argued that this was a Saudi attempt to block democratic processes taking hold, Bahraini officials argued that the Peninsula Shield Force was there to protect government facilities, rather than to intrude in the internal affairs of the country itself.
 In October 2011 the Peninsula Shield announced its intention to sue "a number of satellite TV channels for propagating lies and allegations about the Peninsula Shield forces that entered Bahrain".
 This followed persistent claims by these channels about the Gulf forces strafing demonstrators with warplanes and destroying mosques.
+The Peninsula Shield Force was "redeployed" but did not plan to fully withdraw from Bahrain.

 Frequent Saudi Arabian street protests in and near Qatif in mid to late March, originally calling for political prisoners to be released, extended to opposition to the Peninsula Shield Force's presence in Bahrain.

 American urging of closer defense ties

-Chuck Hagel called for greater defense cooperation in the GCC, including bloc sales of American arms to the organization.

-On 11 December 2013, the GCC announced the formation of a joint military command.
+At the 2013 Manama Dialogue, U.S. defense secretary Chuck Hagel called for greater defense cooperation in the GCC, including bloc sales of American arms to the organization.
+Several days later, on 11 December 2013, the GCC announced the formation of a joint military command.

 In 2016, Saudi Arabia held a military drill named "North Thunder" with a consortium of 20 countries to display its military cooperation with Arab countries.
 Pakistan, Djibouti, and other nations also contributed to the drill.